omarkawach/COVID-BIM/README.md

 # COVID-BIM-V2

-The csv files are too large to upload on github, if you need to run this project please email Vinu Subashini Rajus at vinu.rajus@carleton.ca
+The CSV files are too large to upload on github, if you need to run this project please email Dr. Vinu Subashini Rajus at vinu.rajus@carleton.ca

 ## TODO